HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

     }
 }
 ```
-In order to extract the text content of the message we can index into the content key treating it as a python dictionary.
+In order to extract the text content of the message, we can index into the content key treating it as a python dictionary.

 ```python
 text_response = response.content[0].text